-This hamburger recipe gets excellent results!
+This In-n-Out burger recipe gets excellent results!
 Tastes just like the real thing.

 Why a copycat Double Double Hamburger recipe?